laminlabs/lamin-docs/docs/includes/features-lamindb.md

 Any LaminDB instance comes with an underlying SQL metadata database to organize files, folders, and arrays across any number of storage locations.

+The following detailed specs are for the Python package `lamindb`.
+For the analogous R package `laminr`, see the [R docs](https://laminr.lamin.ai).

 **Manage data & metadata with a unified API (“lakehouse”).**

 - Query & search across data & metadata: {class}`~lamindb.core.Record.filter`, {class}`~lamindb.core.Record.search`